 The Staffy Ball is a bit less known and harder to find outside of Australia, but boy, do these balls ever work!

 The Staffy Ball (named after the Staffordshire Bull Terrier, a breed very popular in both Australia and the UK and the smaller ancestor of the pit bull) is a very durable dog toy, and Aussie Dog Products—the company that produces them—has the evidence to prove just how tough they really are.

 They provided their Staffy Balls to captive zoo lions to play with.
 And the best part?
 Even the lions couldn’t break them.
 That’s right.
 These balls are so tough, so resilient, that even a pride of lions couldn’t destroy them.
 Did they scratch them up?
 Of course, they’re lions.
 But the proof remains that these balls are ridiculously strong.

-However, while the regular-shaped Kong toys are tough, the other shapes can be fairly fragile.
-The Kong Frisbee in particular won’t last very long against a strong chewer.
+Note: While the regular-shaped Kong toys are tough, the other shapes can be fairly fragile.
+The Kong Frisbee, in particular, won’t last very long against a strong chewer.

 6. Nylabone Galileo